harleydutton/Tabula-Rasa/tabula-rasa.md

 Major actions are used to do pretty much everything in combat other than move or take out-of-turn actions.
 Most of the time you will need to use a major action to attack, interact with the environment, cast spells, create advantages or disadvantages, etc.

 ##### Attacking
 Attacking costs an action.
 All attacks are called shots.
 Describe the attack to the storyteller and they will assign a difficulty.
 The storyteller does not have to reveal all of an NPCs defences or their effect on the difficulty of attacks made against that NPC but in general they should because it saves time.
 If a player makes an attack and passes the check and passes it the called shot just happens as usual unless the defender has relevant defences the attacker didn't know about.
 The idea here is that weak enemies can be defeated outright and you will need to chip down the defences of more difficult enemies before you can defeat them.
 Attacks that result in wounds that will take a long time to heal or will never heal should be marked on the relevant character sheet as flavor.
 The difficulty of an attack is based on any relevant flavor like armor and weapons, the context of the attack, and how difficult the called shot is.
 Consider the attacker's weapon and the defender's armor.
 Consider context like visibility, elevation, flanking, wounds, etc. Consider how these things influence the difficulty of that specific called shot.
 Consider the players opinions on what the difficulty should be.
 To disable and capture an enemy make the appropriate called shot.
 Weapons do damage in a way that makes sense.
 Swords do sword-damage, guns do gun-damage and fireballs do fireball-damage.
 Respective this would be things like cuts/stabs, bullet wounds, and being blown up/set on fire.
 If wounds (bad flavor from combat) would make a character's ability to move non-trivial, that character is downed.
 If a character's ability to perform actions ever becomes impossible that character is either unconscious or incapacitated and possibly dead.
 If a character is ever incapacitated, downed, or unconscious they are likely at risk of being killed by a coup de gras.
 For all of these things make "does this make sense" checks.
 If a player has an attack that is an AOE consider adding a limiting factor to it.
+The default difficulty for a fair fight is "normal" which is to say not trivial, easy, hard, or impossible.

 ##### advantages and disadvantages
 As an action character may attempt to create an advantage for themselves or a disadvantage for another character.
 If the action succeeds whomever is controlling the character gets to describe the advantage they create.
 If the storyteller finds it reasonable it happens.
 If not, don’t waste time arguing, just move on.
-An advantage can also take the form of having to roll fewer dice on a skill check in the future, extra damage dice on an attack roll, or a bonus to initiative.
+An advantage can also take the form of having to roll fewer dice on a skill check in the future, or a bonus to initiative.
 Inversely an advantage might mean that the character’s opponents have to roll more dice on skill checks, get fewer dice on their damage rolls, or lose initiative.

 ##### Interactions
 Players can decide to make non-combative actions during a combat like reading a scroll to help decipher a puzzle or pulling a lever to open a door.
 These things are typically major actions as they are distracting and take time.
 Many other things are major actions.
 Note to self: add some more examples.

 #### Move Actions
 Move actions are the simplest of the actions.
-If you need to change zones in battle you will need to make a move action.
+If you need to change [zones](#zones) in battle you will need to make a move action.
 That said small bits of movement in the same zone like footwork in combat or walking two meters to a different computer terminal would not be considered large enough movement to require a move action.
+See the [Distance](#distance) section for a more complete look at the movement system.
 Sometimes when using a reaction to dodge the dodge won't make sense unless it also moves you.
-In this case you will also need a move action.
+In this case you will also need a move action in order to dodge.

-##### Zones
-Rather than using a traditional grid I would recommend forming zones for your combat scene.
-If you want to use an image as a map you can either subdivide the sections of the map into large sections or overlay a large grid on the image to form zones.
-These zones should be about the size of one movement action.
-If you are simply describing a map you can just describe the zones.
-Each movement action will allow a player to change zones.
-There are no meaningful units of distance in this system.
-Use your brain if something that requires distance comes up.

 ##### Dodging
 Some defensive actions require a character to get out of the way to avoid an attack.
 In these cases character will need to spend a movement action in addition to a reaction to make a defensive action.